Iran–Venezuela relations

+Iran–Venezuela relations refers to the diplomatic relationship between the two countries.

-Iran–Venezuela relations, having strengthened in recent years, were regarded as "friendly", according to Iranian President Hassan Rouhani.
-The two countries are contemporary strategic allies of the Russian Federation and the People's Republic of China while opposing U.S. hegemony in their respective regions.
+Relations were regarded as friendly during the 2000s, 2010s and early to mid 2020s, according to former Iranian President Hassan Rouhani.
+Under Hugo Chávez and Nicolás Maduro, the two countries were contemporary strategic allies of the Russian Federation and the People's Republic of China while opposing U.S. hegemony in their respective regions.